 should be careful about?

-Algorithms is somewhat mathematical (recurrence
+CSCI-GA 1170 Fundamental Algorithms is somewhat mathematical

-Math course before or concurrently with Fundamental
+Discrete Math before or

-Algorithms.
-Also, please be sure to have enough time to
+concurrently with Fundamental Algorithms.
+Also, please be sure to

 I am from a natural science department and would like to learn